scottylogan/simplesamlphp-authentication/readme.txt

 == Upgrade Notice ==
 Version 0.5.0 modified the preconfigured attributes in this plugin and now uses default LDAP attribute names.
 Please use the simpleSAMLphp configuration to match the SAML attributes to the default LDAP attributes to keep it working.
+Version 0.6.0 introduced configurable attribute names, but kept the old hardcoded LDAP attributes as defaults.

 == Who made this? ==